VernonGrant/gnu-c-language-manual/markdown/index.md

 The C language provides no built-in facilities for performing such common operations as input/output, memory management, string manipulation, and the like.
-Instead, these facilities are defined in a standard library, which is automatically available in every C program.
+Instead, these facilities are provided by functions defined in the standard library, which is automatically available in every C program.
 See [The GNU C Library](https://www.gnu.org/software/libc/manual/html_node/index.md#Top) in The GNU C Library Reference Manual.

+GNU/Linux systems use the GNU C Library to do this job.
+It is itself a C program, so once you know C you can read its source code and see how its library functions do their jobs.
+Some fraction of the functions are implemented as *system calls*, which means they contain a special instruction that asks the system kernel (Linux) to do a specific task.
+To understand how those are implemented, you'd need to read Linux source code instead.
+Whether a library function is a system call is an internal implementation detail that makes no difference for how to call the function.

-This manual incorporates the former GNU C Preprocessor Manual, which was among the earliest GNU Manuals.
+This manual incorporates the former GNU C Preprocessor Manual, which was among the earliest GNU manuals.
 It also uses some text from the earlier GNU C Manual that was written by Trevis Rothwell and James Youngman.

 GNU C has many obscure features, each one either for historical